Changeling’s Guide to Discord for Screen Readers: Introduction

 What is Discord

-According to its website, Discord is a free, secure text and voice chat solution for gamers.
-While its design reflects its stated target market, the service has quickly become a way for groups of people to connect and chat with each other.
-These groups are joined in virtual areas called servers, and these servers can be host to different categories called channels to help organize the conversation.
+According to its website, Discord is a free, secure solution for people who want to chat and hang out.
+These chats are held in groups called servers, and these servers can be host to different categories called channels to help organize the conversation.
 The advantage here is that unlike a Skype or WhatsApp group where every message in the conversation gets sent to everyone in the group, a user can configure Discord so that they only receive notifications from certain channels, or on certain conversation topics, from a server.
 It is intended to keep people from feeling like they are in a sensory overload version of hell caused by too many notifications.
 Users can also live stream to servers, or voice chat in designated channels on servers.
 Like any service, the first step to using it is to create an account.